740105A 5th January

 740913A 13th September: RON WOOD.

 LP ‘I’ve Got My Own Album To Do’ (Warner Brothers WB 56 065).
-Producers
+Producers:

 Nevison and Gary Kellgren.
 Incl.

-- Act Together (Mick Jagger/Keith Richards)
+- Act Together (MJ/KR)

 - Am I Grooving You (Bert Russell/Jeff Barry)

-- Cancel Everything (Ron Wood)
+- Cancel Everything (RW)

 - If You Gotta Make A Fool Of Somebody (Rudy Clark)